Warner Parks: Activities

 The parks offer a variety of trails for running and biking.
 Cars can drive through parts of Percy Warner park as well.
 There are also equestrian trails, athletic fields, and a golf course.
 Percy Warner Park is characterized by a group of steps built into the mountain located at the entrance to the park.
 Walkers can traverse these steps to reach the base of many hiking and biking trails.

 The parks are home to a steeplechase course that hosts the Iroquois Steeplechase, run annually each May since 1941 (with one year off for World War II) and another (2020) due to the worldwide COVID-19 pandemic.
 It is a fixture on the National Steeplechase Association circuit.
 It is the only graded horse race, steeplechase or flat, that is currently run in the state.
 It is also home to the TSSAA state championship in cross-country.

 The parks are also home to two golf courses, the 18-hole Harpeth Hills Golf Course and 9-hole Percy Warner Golf Course, the Warner Park Nature Center, the Rock and Road Relay, Marathon, and 5K. and the Harpeth Hills Flying Monkey Marathon.

+The Swan Ball, the prestigious white tie fundraiser, moved to Warner Parks as of 2025.